In Our Element: What Is Stress Relaxation of Materials?

 For alloys that are not heat treated prior to use, a stress relief heat treatment may improve the stress relaxation resistance, although not to the degree that you would get in a fully heat-treated alloy.
 Materials that are age hardened after forming have greater stress relaxation resistance than those that are heat treated first and then formed.
 Within a given alloy system, different tempers will also have different susceptibilities to stress relaxation, depending on the amount of cold work and heat treatment applied.
 Also, materials and tempers that are highly anisotropic (directional) in nature may relax differently depending on how the parts are oriented.
 It is crucial to understand which way parts will be laid out when stamping them.

-Materials with better stress relaxation resistance will require less initial design normal force and can reliably operate at higher temperatures than those that relax easily.
+Materials with better stress relaxation resistance, such as our QMet® alloy, will require less initial design normal force and can reliably operate at higher temperatures than those that relax easily.
 Stress relaxation resistance cannot be inferred from basic material properties – it is a fundamental material property which must be tested separately.

 Thanks for joining me for another edition of In Our Element.
 For ongoing industry updates, connect with us on LinkedIn.